ababic/django-cogwheels/docs/source/deprecation-examples/removal.rst

 -   The latest release version of your app was ``1.5``.
 -   The next release version of your app will be ``1.6``.
 -   You have a deprecation policy that continues to support deprecated behaviour for two 'feature releases' before support is dropped completely.
 So, in each example, we'll be aiming to remove support completely in version ``1.8``.
--   You are defining and using custom deprecation warnings within your app, using the approach outlined in: :doc:`using-custom-warning-classes`.
+-   You are defining and using custom deprecation warnings within your app, using the approach outlined in: :doc:`/installation/custom-deprecation-warning-classes`.

 Implementing the deprecation